2022 Charting a Career Path in Global Affairs

 Diversity, Equity, and Inclusion are Central to Public Service

-In a world where diversity, equity, and inclusion have moved to the forefront of the global conversation, the Princeton School of Public and International Affairs (SPIA) is augmenting its curriculum to give students the tools and training to lead on these issues with confidence.
+In a world where diversity, equity, and inclusion have moved to the forefront of the global conversation, the Princeton School of Public and International Affairs (SPIA) has augmented its curriculum to give students the tools and training to lead on these issues with confidence.

-The school added a mandatory course on race, power, and inequality this year—its second such addition—in an effort to better equip graduates for a policy landscape that is evolving.
-It will be the first course that new students take when they arrive at the school.
+SPIA has added a mandatory course on race, power, and inequality—its second such addition—in an effort to better equip graduates for a global policy landscape that is evolving.
+It is among the first courses that new students take when they arrive at SPIA.

-“This allows students to develop the necessary context to think broadly about race, equity, and inclusion,” says Director of Graduate Admissions Steven F. Petric.
+“This allows students to develop the necessary context to think broadly about race, equity, and inclusion,” says Steven F. Petric, director of graduate admissions.
 “The goal is to provide a common baseline of understanding.
-We felt it was important to kick off the program with that baseline.”
+We felt it was important to frame the beginning of the program with that baseline.”

-Furthermore, SPIA offers a unique benefit: the school pays the cost of tuition and health insurance for every admitted student.
-A need-based stipend to cover living expenses also is available.
+SPIA offers a unique benefit: The school pays the full cost of tuition and health insurance for every admitted student.
+A generous stipend to cover living expenses is also available.
 This practice helps make the school financially accessible to students from all communities.
 “We work very hard to provide financial packages that ensure students can focus on their studies while at SPIA and on their public service careers after graduation,” Petric says.

 SPIA is distinguished by its commitment to public service, Petric adds.
 “Service is central to everything we do.”